What is the course about?

 - Common cadences (perfect, plagal, interrupted) in at least 4 key signatures

-- at least two basic chord progressions using chord symbols.
+- at least two basic chord progressions using roman numeral notation.

 What will I achieve?